 Together with Tanzania and Zambia, Mozambique formed the famous front line, which supported the ANC, Zimbabwean ZANU and Namibian SWAPO.
 The aim was to rid southern Africa of English and Dutch colonial powers.
 Machel attracted the wrath of Whites.
 They set up a movement, the Renamo, made up of fallen Portuguese and the Mozambican enemies of Frelimo.
 War broke out between Renamo and Frelimo.
 Machel then signed a non-aggression agreement with South Africa.
 He gave up on supporting the ANC in exchange for the government of apartheid to end its support to Renamo.

 Samora Machel’s deep hostility towards racist governments, the example of an agrarian reform and a communist ideology close to capitalist South Africa, maintained the apartheid government’s enmity towards him.
 Samora Machel was taking part in a meeting in Zambia to pressure Mobutu and Malawian President Kamuzu Banda to stop supporting apartheid and its local allies.
 On the way back, the president’s plane crashed in the South African airspace.
 That was on October 19, 1986.
 He died at 53 years old.
-Although there has been no certainty so far, many believe that Dutch settlers would have a hand in that crash.
+Although there has been no certainty so far, many believe that Dutch colonizers would have a hand in that crash.

 Samora Machel’s legacy